In this article

 Every corporation can benefit from reducing its tax liability burden.
 After all, the less your business pays in taxes, the more profit you get to keep and the more attractive your company becomes to potential investors.

 Some corporate tax strategies are complicated.
-Many require a long-term approach to tax planning, and work best with the help of a finance professional who knows the tax code.
-But there are a number of ways to reduce corporation tax quickly and easily—just by making smarter spending and expense management decisions.
+Many require a long-term approach to tax planning and work best with the help of a finance professional who knows the tax code.
+However, there are many ways to reduce corporation tax, such as by making smarter spending and expense management decisions.

 What are corporation tax liabilities?